klaytn/klaytn-docs/docs/smart-contract/deploy-guide.md

 ## Remix Online IDE <a id="remix-ide"></a>

-Open your internet browser and go to [Remix Online IDE](https://remix.ethereum.org/).
+Open your internet browser and go to [Klaytn Plugin for Remix](https://ide.klaytn.foundation).

 - Add a new file.